albin-johansson/rune/README.md

 ## Background

-This framework was originally developed from the custom engine built for the [Wanderer](https://github.com/albin-johansson/wanderer) indie game, also developed by me.
+This framework was originally developed from the custom engine built for the [Wanderer](https://github.com/albin-johansson/wanderer) indie game, developed by me.
+This framework is also closely tied to the [Centurion](https://github.com/albin-johansson/centurion) library.

 ## Features